-Here are some high-quality Bimini tops you can order online.
+Here are some of the best Bimini tops (canopies) you can order online.

 Sea Eagle Bimini Top

-Sea Eagle (the maker of the awesome Sea Eagle 9) also makes a bimini top.
+Sea Eagle (the maker of the awesome Sea Eagle 9) also makes their own bimini top.
 It comes with all the hardware you need to install it on your inflatable boat.
-It is UV resistant, made of aluminium, and folds nicely for easy storage.
+It is UV resistant, made of aluminum, and folds nicely for easy storage.

 Here is a smaller version of this bimini for smaller boats.